helosantosdesousa/helosantosdesousa/README.md

-### Hi there 👋
+### Hey there 👋
- I'm a begginer dev learning HTML,CSS and JavaScript.
-Yes, I'm probably in need of helping hands! 📖
+Just a beginner dev printing hello world 📖
- - 🛫 On my way to becoming a Front-End
+ - 🛫 On my way to become a software enginner
  - 📍 I speak english and portuguese (I understand a bit of spanish)
  - 💕 She/Her :)
  - 🌎 Brazilian